ssathya/IndexFlux-2/docs/ApplicationFlow.md

 The message built is packeted as a *WebhookResponse* and returned to the calling API call and back to the user.

+## # Fundamental Analysis
+The application does fundamental analysis using Piotroski F-Score principle that uses historic and current filing values to weigh the fundamental strength of a firm.
+The calculations are done based on the following nine ratios

+ - Return on assets *should be a positive value*
+	 - Income/loss vs Total Assets
+  - Cash Flow from Operations *should be a positive value*
+	  - Directly from filing values
+  - Increase in Return on Assets *should be a positive value*
+	  - Income/Loss vs Total Assets (TTM) compared to Income/Loss vs Total Assets (TTM - 1)
+- Cash flow versus return on assets *>1*
+	- Cash from Operating Activities vs Total Assets (TTM) compared to Cash from Operating Activities vs Total Assets (TTM - 1)
+-  Long-term debt to assets *debts should be less than assets*
+	- Long Term Debt vs Assets (TTM) compared to Long Term Debt vs Assets (TTM - 1)
+ - Change in liquidity *should be a positive value*
+	 - Total Assets vs Liabilities (TTM) compared to Total Assets vs Liabilities (TTM -1)
+ - Stock Issuance *buy-back is a good sign*
+	 - Total weighted shares outstanding (TTM) compared to Total weighted shares outstanding (TTM -1)
+ - Gross Margin *Should be a positive value*
+	 - Gross Profit vs Revenue (TTM)  compared to Gross Profit vs Revenue (TTM -1)
+-  Asset turnover *should be a positive value*
+	- Revenue (TTM) vs Revenue (TTM - 1)

+In addition the application also reports Revenue, EBITDA, Gross Margin, Operating Margin, Net Profit Margin, Return on Equity and Return on Assets.